ildyria/personal-website/pages/index.md

 <<`PUB-2016-770 - ` [KangarooTwelve: fast hashing based on Keccak-p][36] ||
 Guido Bertoni and Joan Daemen and Michaël Peeters and Gilles Van Assche and Ronny Van Keer and Benoît Viguier
 *Applied Cryptography and Network Security – ACNS 2018, Lecture Notes in Computer Science, Springer-Verlag*
-<span style="color:#999;">KangarooTwelve, a fast and secure arbitrary output-length hash function aiming at a higher speed than the FIPS 202's SHA-3 and SHAKE functions.</span>
+<span class="light-gray">KangarooTwelve, a fast and secure arbitrary output-length hash function aiming at a higher speed than the FIPS 202's SHA-3 and SHAKE functions.</span>
 <a href="https://eprint.iacr.org/2016/770.pdf">[pdf]</a> <a href="https://keccak.team/kangarootwelve.html">[www]</a> >>

 <<`PUB-2018-464 -` [Cryptanalysis of MORUS][35] ||
 Tomer Ashur and Maria Eichlseder and Martin M. Lauridsen and Gaëtan Leurent and Brice Minaud and Yann Rotella and Yu Sasaki and Benoît Viguier
 *Advances in Cryptology – ASIACRYPT 2018, Lecture Notes in Computer Science, Springer-Verlag*
-<span style="color:#999;">As our main result, we present a linear correlation in the keystream of full MORUS, which can be used to distinguish its output from random and to recover some plaintext bits in the broadcast setting.</span>
+<span class="light-gray">As our main result, we present a linear correlation in the keystream of full MORUS, which can be used to distinguish its output from random and to recover some plaintext bits in the broadcast setting.</span>
 <a href="https://eprint.iacr.org/2018/464.pdf">[pdf]</a> >>

 <<`TLK-2018-0319 -` [KangarooTwelve draft-viguier-kangarootwelve-01][32] ||